28 Days Later:

 Movie (series) / Outbreak & Aftermath / Fast Zombies

 It’s hard to believe it’s been twenty years since Danny Boyle and Alex Garland (the often-overlooked screenwriter who’s gone on to write amazing movies like Never Let Me Go and Ex Machina and most recently Devs.
 But yeah: Prior to 2002, all zombies were slow.
 Relentless, evil, able to sneak up on you without making a sound, but slow.
-And though the idea of a virus behind the zombification had been tossed around before, it was this team’s creation of Rage and the super-swift conversion of the populace because of it that made this movie stand out and basically change the whole genre going forward.
+And though the idea of a virus behind the zombification had been tossed around before, it was 28 Days Later, and the creation of Rage, along with the super-swift conversion of the populace that basically changed the whole genre going forward.
 It was also the first time that most of us ever heard of Cillian Murphy or Christopher Eccleston, and… well, look at what they’ve done since.
 Awesome.

 Anyone who calls themselves a zombie fan pretty much has to have seen 28 Days Later and its sequel, 28 Months Later, as well as cursed God for not giving us 28 Years Later, or at least not yet.
 But it’s also one of the Essentials that should be on the shelf, digital or analog, for any fan.
 And we’ve given you a link to the Amazon page that offers this classic in all its multiple variations – blue ray, original, packaged with the sequel, on and on.